 Judah only gained leadership when he was willing to offer not his children (like Reuben) but himself.
 Leaders in every area of the church or home or business etc. are leaders because they are willing to make the tough decisions, do the dirty jobs, maintain a heavy load of responsibility while remaining faithful and loving.
 The reason we give them honor, prayer, respect and obedience is because they are willing and able to carry a heavier load then we are.

 4. Do all you can and leave the rest to God

 Jacob gave a great example of a living, working faith.
 He used all of his available resources to influence the outcome but he recognized and accepted that the final outcome did rest with God.
-We need to find that balance.
-Not simply wait for signs and coincidences to decide everything.
-Not think we can do it all.
+We need to find that balance, not simply wait for signs and coincidences to decide everything or think that we can do it all.
 Act in a way where we use our God given talents and resources to do our best and trust that God will bless and use us to accomplish His purpose.

 - Summarize the events leading up to Jacob's sons traveling to Egypt and discuss observations from these events.

 - Why would Jacob hold back Benjamin when he sent his other sons to Egypt?

 - What is significant about Reuben's charge that they were being punished for their treatment of Joseph?
 (Genesis 42:21-23)

 - How does holding Simeon in prison as a hostage relate to Joseph's treatment?